YDK-Solutions/ydk/sdk/go/core/docsgen/api/providers.rst

 		A Go ``string`` that represents protocol used to connect to the device

-	.. attribute:: Private

-		An instance of :go:struct:`COpenDaylightServiceProvider<ydk/types/COpenDaylightServiceProvider>`

-	.. attribute:: ProvidersHolder

-		A slice ([] :ref:`ServiceProvider <types-service-provider>`)

-	.. attribute:: State

-		An instance of :go:struct:`State<ydk/errors/State>` which represents the error state of this provider

-.. function:: (provider *OpenDaylightServiceProvider) GetPrivate()

-	:return: private pointer for OpenDaylightServiceProvider
-	:rtype: ``interface{}``

 .. function:: (provider *OpenDaylightServiceProvider) Connect()

 	Connect to OpenDaylightServiceProvider using Path/Address/Username/Password/Port